 Our Board of Directors is responsible for establishing the Company's broad corporate policies and strategic objectives, reviewing our overall performance and overseeing management's performance.
-Among other things, the Board of Directors selects and evaluates our executive officers, establishes, reviews and approves our corporate objectives and strategies and evaluates and approves major capital commitments.
+Among other things, the Board of Directors selects and evaluates our executive officers, establishes, reviews and approves our corporate objectives and strategies and evaluates and approves major acquisitions and capital commitments.

-The Board of Directors currently consists of 12 members, all of whom are standing for re-election and are identified, along with their biographical information, under "Proposal 1 - Election of Directors."
+The Board of Directors currently consists of 11 members, 9 of whom are standing for re-election and are identified, along with their biographical information, under "Proposal 1-Election of Directors."

-The Board of Directors met four times in 2014.
+The Board of Directors met five times in 2015.
 Each director attended at least 75% of the total number of meetings of the Board of Directors and of the meetings held by all board committees on which such director served.
 The Board of Directors has adopted as its policy that directors are strongly encouraged to attend each annual meeting of stockholders.
 All of the directors attended last year's annual meeting of stockholders.

-Our Board of Directors has four regularly standing committees: the Audit and Risk, Compensation, Nominating and Governance and Executive Committees.
+Our Board of Directors has five regularly standing committees: the Audit, Compensation, Nominating and Governance, Risk and Executive Committees.
+The Risk Committee was first established in August 2015.
 Each committee has a written charter that has been approved by the committee and the Board of Directors and that is reviewed at least annually.
-The table below shows the current composition of each of our regularly standing Board committees, together with a summary of each committee's responsibilities and the number of meetings each committee held in 2014.
+The table below shows the current composition of each of our regularly standing Board committees, together with a summary of each committee's responsibilities and the number of meetings each committee held in 2015.
 The Board of Directors and its committees also act by unanimous written consent and the Board of Directors appoints and delegates certain duties to special committees of the Board from time to time as permitted by the Bylaws of the Company.
 A more complete description of the standing committees follows the table.

-Committee Members Summary of Responsibilities 2014 Meetings Audit and Risk C. Michael Jacobi (Chair) Donna M. Alvarado Anne L. Mariucci Charles L. Overby John R. Prann, Jr. Responsibilities include oversight of the integrity of our financial statements; our compliance with legal and regulatory requirements; our risk assessment and risk management practices; and the hiring, qualifications, independence and performance of our independent registered public accountants and our internal audit function.
-5 Compensation Joseph V. Russell (Chair) John D. Correnti Mark A. Emkes John R. Prann, Jr. Robert J. Dennis John R. Horne Responsibilities include setting executive officer compensation and overseeing the evaluation of the executive officers' performance, and periodically reviewing and approving the Company's compensation philosophy regarding executive compensation.
-4 Nominating and Governance Charles L. Overby (Chair) Donna M. Alvarado Mark A. Emkes Thurgood Marshall, Jr. Joseph V. Russell Dennis W. DeConcini Responsibilities include identifying and recommending director nominees to the full Board and taking a leadership role in shaping and evaluating the Board's corporate governance initiatives.
-4 Executive John D. Ferguson (Chair) Robert J. Dennis Damon T. Hininger Joseph V. Russell William F. Andrews When necessary, and subject to authority limitations with respect to significant corporate actions, responsible for acting on behalf of the full Board during intervals between Board meetings. -
+Committee Members Summary of Responsibilities 2015 Meetings Audit C. Michael Jacobi (Chair) Donna M. Alvarado Anne L. Mariucci Charles L. Overby John R. Prann, Jr. Responsibilities include oversight of the integrity of our financial statements; and the hiring, qualifications, independence and performance of our independent registered public accountants and our internal audit function.
+5 Compensation Joseph V. Russell (Chair) John D. Correnti Mark A. Emkes John R. Prann, Jr. Robert J. Dennis Responsibilities include setting executive officer compensation and overseeing the evaluation of the executive officers' performance, and periodically reviewing and approving the Company's compensation philosophy regarding executive compensation.
+5 Nominating and Governance Charles L. Overby (Chair) Donna M. Alvarado Mark A. Emkes Thurgood Marshall, Jr. Joseph V. Russell Responsibilities include identifying and recommending director nominees to the full Board and taking a leadership role in shaping and evaluating the Board's corporate governance initiatives.
+4 Risk Thurgood Marshall, Jr. (Chair) Donna Alvarado Anne Mariucci Charles Overby Responsibilities include coordinating the Board's oversight of the Company's risk assessment and risk management practices and the Company's legal, regulatory and contract compliance.
+1 Executive John D. Ferguson (Chair) Robert J. Dennis Damon T. Hininger Joseph V. Russell When necessary, and subject to authority limitations with respect to significant corporate actions, responsible for acting on behalf of the full Board during intervals between Board meetings.